biologist79/ESPuino/README.md

 * [Rotary Encoder](https://www.amazon.de/gp/product/B07T3672VK)
 * [Buttons](https://de.aliexpress.com/item/32697109472.html)

 Most of them can be ordered cheaper directly in China.
-It's just a give an short impression of the hardware.
+It's just a give an short impression of the hardware; feel free to order where ever you want to.
+I don't earn money with my links :-)

 ## Getting Started
 I recommend Microsoft's [Visual Studio Code](https://code.visualstudio.com/) alongside with [Platformio Plugin](https://platformio.org/install/ide?install=vscode.)
-My project in Github contains platformio.ini, so libraries used should be fetched automatically.
-Please note: If you use another ESP32-develboard (Lolin32) you have to change "env:" in platformio.ini to the corresponding value.
+Since my project on Github contains platformio.ini, libraries used should be fetched automatically.
+Please note: If you use another ESP32-develboard (Lolin32) you might have to change "env:" in platformio.ini to the corresponding value.
 Documentation can be found [here](https://docs.platformio.org/en/latest/projectconf.html).
 After that it might be necessary to adjust the names of the GPIO-pins in the upper #define-section of my code.

 ## Wiring
+A lot of wiring is needed to get it running.
+After my first experients I soldered the stuff to avoid wild-west-cabling.
+Feel free to design your own PCBs.
 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- |:---------------------:| ------:| ------------------------------------------------------------:|
 | 5 V           | SD-reader             | VCC    | Connect to p-channel MOSFET for power-saving when uC is off  |